civican/legisinfo/42-1/bills/C-78/bill_text.md

 ### Section 16.2

-  **(1)** In allocating parenting time under paragraph 16.1(4)(a), the court shall give effect to the principle that a child should have as much time with each spouse as is consistent with the best interests of the child.

-  **(2)** Parenting time may be allocated by way of a schedule.
+  **(1)** Parenting time may be allocated by way of a schedule.

-  **(3)** Unless the court orders otherwise, a person to whom parenting time is allocated under paragraph 16.1(4)(a) has exclusive authority to make, during that time, day-to-day decisions affecting the child.
+  **(2)** Unless the court orders otherwise, a person to whom parenting time is allocated under paragraph 16.1(4)(a) has exclusive authority to make, during that time, day-to-day decisions affecting the child.

 ### Section 16.3